 Preparing Your Home for a Vacation

-The first year our cats were accidentally locked in our bedroom for at least three days, we were freezing at our family’s home at night while we were trying to sleep, and we realized that Grammy didn’t make sugary drinks at all.
+Every holiday now for the last few years we have traveled to go see family both for Thanksgiving and for Christmas.
+The first year our cats were accidentally locked in our bedroom for at least three days, we were freezing at our family’s home at night while we were trying to sleep, and we realized that Grammie didn’t make healthy food at all.

 We learned a few lessons that year that we carried into the future when we traveled.
 The second year we almost ran out of gas trying to map out where the gas stations were and how often we would need gas, and we also got really sick eating some food from a gas station.

 Last year, I think we worked out all of the kinks.
 We visit the same gas stations every time, we take just the right snacks, we prop open all doors at the house and have someone come visit every couple of days, and we buy or make healthy snacks ahead of time before we get to Grammie’s.

 These aren’t the only lessons we’ve learned over the years, but I think you’ve got the point.
 I’m sure you’ve had your own.
 Preparing for traveling again this year, I have been forced to once again think through all of our traveling habits and routines.
 It’s a lot to think about Keeping Your Family Safe While Traveling, Protecting Your Home During the Holidays, and preparing your home for a vacation.

 I thought I would make some of these routines a little easier for each of you by sharing some of the lessons we’ve learned with you.
 There’s no reason anyone else should make the same mistakes we have.

 Do you travel or stay home for the holidays?

 Clean Out the Fridge